 Store leftovers in an airtight container in the fridge.
 We find they keep well for about 4-5 days.

-If you are looking for a classic minestrone, check out this 30-Minute Minestrone Soup as well.
+Tip: If you're looking for a classic minestrone recipe, check out this 30-Minute Minestrone Soup as well!

 Quinoa Minestrone Soup

 - 2 medium potatoes* (about 10 oz. or 2 cups diced)

 - 8 oz. green beans (or frozen)

 - 28 oz. can diced tomatoes

 - 1 1/2 tsp. dried basil

 - 1 tsp. dried oregano

 - Dice onion, carrot, and potatoes.
 Cut green beans into 1-inch pieces.
 Mince garlic.